Environmental Health Services

 Lead Poisoning Prevention Program

 Services of the Lead Program include screening, education and environmental samples, medical and environmental case management.
-Because children from six months through six years of age are most susceptible to lead poisoning, the program focus is on working with physicians to provide blood lead screening for all children from six months to six years of age and in teaching contractors and property owners to make houses lead safe before children are poisoned.
-For more information call 393-8585 extension 8585.
+Because children from six months through six years of age are most susceptible to lead poisoning, the program focuses on working with physicians to provide blood lead screening for all children from six months to six years of age and in teaching contractors and property owners to make houses lead-safe before children are poisoned.

 Private Wells